ppy/osu-wiki/wiki/Game_Modes/osu!mania/en.md

   - Respectively, for a 5K beatmap, using 5K modifier will also not incur any score reduction.
   - Using xK or Co-Op modifier on osu!mania-specific beatmap will not incur any score reduction, too.
 - The old osu!mania editor used to require the beatmapper to place hit circles/sliders onto a osu! playfield, where it will then be transcribed onto the stage as proper notes based on position placed and hit objects used.
-- The first osu!mania beatmap to be officially ranked is [fripSide - only my railgun by DJPop](https://osu.ppy.sh/s/63089 "fripSide - only my railgun by DJPop").
+- The first osu!mania-only beatmapset to be officially ranked is [fripSide - only my railgun by DJPop](https://osu.ppy.sh/s/63089 "fripSide - only my railgun by DJPop").
 - Mascot for osu!mania is [Maria][Mascots#Maria wikilink].
+- When played by [Auto][Auto wikilink], the player name will be _osu!topus_.

 ## References